 - Saad, J.F.
 Brain structural features that characterize the inattentive and combined subtypes of ADHD.
 Poster session presented at “Illuminating the Scientific Process: Innovation, Replication, and Paradigm Shifts in Biological Psychiatry” 71st Annual Scientific Meeting of the Society of Biological Psychiatry, Atlanta, GA.
 USA

-- Selected as part of the ten poster presentations to present research at data blitz session at the American Professional Society for ADHD and related disorders, Jan 18.
+- Poster session, and invited to present at data blitz at American Professional Society for ADHD and related disorders, Washington, DC, January 2018.

-- Poster.
-Brain and Mind Centre, Symposium, Sydney Medical School.
-2017
+- Poster Presentation at Brain & Mind Centre 2017 Symposium, Sydney Medical School.

 - Australian Psychological Society: Full Member

 - APSARD- The American Professional Society of ADHD and related disorders